arjuntyagi19/MLOps_final_year_project/README.md

 3. **Model Evaluation**: Validate the generated SMILES using RDKit and compare the models based on defined metrics.
 4. **Model Packaging**: Containerize each model using Docker.
 5. **Deployment**: Deploy models via AWS Elastic Beanstalk, Azure App Services, or Google App Engine.
-6. **CI/CD**: Set up continuous integration and deployment pipelines for all models.

 ## Installation